 Rescues & Others

-There is also a section on Commercial Transport offers.
-Several people who work for the airlines have volunteered to help fly animals as part of their job.
-Along with this section, there is a wonderful article one of our commercial pilots has written that if extremely informative on how to go about using Commercial airlines.
+Several people who work for the commercial air carriers have volunteered to help fly animals as part of their job.
+Please check under the “Other Volunteer Offers” or the “Pilots Volunteering” forums.
+There is a wonderful article written by a commercial pilot volunteer that is extremely informative on how to go about using commercial airlines.
 It is on our Pilots N Paws homepage.

 - PNP is run by volunteers and we all love these amazing volunteer pilots!
 Please try to accommodate their schedules and limitations whenever possible, as they are giving us a huge gift in helping us get our furry children where they need to go.